The activities of the Ombudsman’s office are governed by a number of Commonwealth and ACT laws.

 The jurisdiction of the PIO extends to private sector postal operators who register to participate in the scheme.
 The PIO has the normal powers of an ombudsman to require information or documents and to publish findings.
 The PIO is required to observe procedural fairness in investigations.

 For further information see the Postal Industry Ombudsman page.

 Telecommunications interception and access

-The Telecommunications (Interception) Act 1979 gives the Ombudsman the role of inspecting the records of telephone interceptions by Commonwealth law enforcement agencies (the Australian Federal Police and the Australian Crime Commission).
+The Telecommunications (Interception and Access) Act 1979 gives the Ombudsman the role of inspecting the records of telephone interceptions by Commonwealth law enforcement agencies (the Australian Federal Police and the Australian Crime Commission).
 Interceptions can interfere with personal privacy and the Ombudsman ensures that they are conducted lawfully and properly, reporting to the Attorney-General.

 Building and Construction

 The Ombudsman’s function under the Building and Construction Industry Improvement Amendment (Transition to Fair Work Australia) Act 2012 is to oversight the Office of the Fair Work Building Industry Inspectorate (FWBII) use of coercive powers to obtain information.
 This role requires the Ombudsman to review each examination and ensure overall compliance by the FWBII with the relevant Part of the Act (Division 3).
 The Ombudsman will also investigate and resolve (where possible) complaints relating to the conduct of examinations.
 The Ombudsman must report to Parliament at least once each financial year on the conduct of examinations under the Act.